alexanderkoller/pergamon/src/citation-styles.typ

 /// `format-citation`, `label-generator`, and `reference-label`.
 You can use the values
 /// under these keys as arguments to `refsection`, `print-bibliography`, and `format-reference`,
 /// respectively.
+///
+/// Note that the `label-generator` of this citation style takes an optional argument
+/// `format-string` that controls how the numeric index (1, 2, 3, ...) is translated into
+/// the actual label.
+You can pass an oxifmt format string; by default it is `"{}"`, such that
+/// the index is rendered without any changes.
+If you want e.g. labels J01, J02, ...,
+/// you can pass `label-generator.with(format-string: "J{:02}")` to `print-bibliography`
+/// instead.
+Note that the numeric citation style still assumes that the labels of all
+/// references are different; there is no support for extradates like in the authoryear style.
+/// Thus you should probably make sure that `{}` occurs in the format string somewhere.
 #let format-citation-numeric(
     /// The string that separates the different citations when `cite`
     /// is called with multiple references (e.g. [1, 3, 15]).